1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Constipation After Surgery: Why It Happens and How to Manage It

-Recovering from surgery takes time.
-A common problem many people face is constipation.
+It is time consuming to recover from surgery.
+One common problem many people experience is constipation.
 It can make you feel uncomfortable and slow down healing.
-If you're in Houston, know this is a common issue.
+If you live in Houston, this is something familiar.

-This guide will explain why constipation happens after surgery, how to manage it safely, and what foods can help.
+This guide explains why constipation occurs after surgery, how to manage it safely, and which foods can help.
 At Gastrodoxs, we want your recovery to be smooth and comfortable.

-After surgery, your body focuses on healing.
-But that can slow your gut.
+After surgery, your body focuses on healing, which can slow down your gut.

 Dr. Bharat Pothuri, a Houston-based surgeon, explains:

-“Your body is using energy to heal and recover from anesthesia.
-That can slow how food moves through your system.”
+“Your body is spending energy to repair and re-energize itself after anesthesia.
+This slows down how food moves through your system.”

 Common reasons for post-surgery constipation: